alexgeis/READme-generator/README.md

 ## Description

-A lengthy and worthy description
+A lengthy and worthy project description

 ## Table of Contents